55Honey/Acore_ZoneDebuff/README.md

 If the directory was not changed in the ElunaLua config, add the .lua script to your `../lua_scripts/` directory as a subfolder of the worldserver.

 ## Admin Usage:
-Adjust the config flags and IDs in the .lua
+Adjust the config flags and IDs in the `.lua` files.
+Each file has it's own list of zones.

+There are
+- `zoneDebuff.lua` to change player stats globally as well as damage dealt and damage taken.
+- `zoneBuffPvP.lua` to change all players resilience ratings.

 ## GM Usage:
 Nothing to do.

 ## Player Usage:
-Go to the zone.
-Have a hard time.
+Go to the zones.
+Enjoy the buffs / endure the debuffs.